Patrick Hastings: Finding a tenancy

 On 1 June 1906, Hastings married Mary Grundy, the daughter of retired Lieutenant Colonel F. L. Grundy, at All Saints' Church, Kensington.
 They had met through his uncle J. Comyns Carr's family, who had brought Hastings to dinner at the Grundys' house.
 After several meetings Hastings proposed, but the wedding was put off for a long time due to his lack of money.
 In January 1906, Hastings became the temporary secretary of John Simon, who had just become a Member of Parliament, and when he left the position Simon gave him a cheque for £50.
 Hastings and his fiancée had "never had so much money before", and on the strength of this they decided to get married.
 His marriage changed his outlook on life: he now realised that to provide for his wife he would need to work a lot harder at getting cases.
 To do that he would need to join a well-respected set of chambers; although Gill was giving him briefs he was still in Corbet's chambers, which saw little business.

 Hastings approached Gill and asked him for a place in his chambers.
 Gill's chambers were full but he did suggest a well-respected barrister named F. E. Smith, and Hastings went to see him with a letter of recommendation from Gill.
 Smith was out and Hastings instead spoke to his clerk; the two did not get on, and Hastings left without securing a place.
 Hastings later described this as "the most fortunate moment of my whole career".
 Directly below Smith's chambers were those of Horace Avory, one of the most noted barristers of the 19th and early 20th centuries.
 As he prepared to return home, Hastings was informed that Chartres Biron (one of the barristers who occupied Avory's chambers) had been appointed a Metropolitan Magistrate, which freed up a space in the chambers.
-He immediately went to Avory's clerk and got him to introduce Hastings to Avory.
+He immediately went to Avory's clerk and got him to introduce him to Avory.
 Avory initially refused to give Hastings a place in the chambers, but after Hastings lost his temper and exclaimed that "if he didn't want me to help him it would leave me more time to myself", Avory laughed and changed his mind.